KasrAskari/Fashion-MNIST/README.md

 ## 📌 Overview
 This project implements a **deep learning model** for classifying images from the **Fashion-MNIST** dataset.
 The goal is to accurately predict the category of clothing items using **convolutional neural networks (CNNs)**.

-🚧 This repository is a work in progress and will be continuously updated. 🚧
+🚧 *This repository is a work in progress and will be continuously updated* 🚧

 ---